What are Hist 300 and 586?

 - Introduce the concept of "historical thought," emphasizing the importance of perspective, complexity, and ambiguity in the historian's work.

 - Provide instruction and exercises in the essential skills required of a history major.
+These include:

 - Locating and researching online databases.